valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   - `enableTabManagement` is now enabled (`true`) by default.
   - `caseListColumn` is now enabled (`true`) by default.
   - `enableObjectManagement` is now enabled (`true`) by default.
-  - `caseSearchFields` has been removed as it was not used.
+  - `caseSearchFields` has been removed.
+Case search fields are always enabled from now on.
   - `disableFormFlow` has been removed.
 Form flow is always enabled from now on.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).